ishani/ClangVSx/README.md

 * PCH (ignored during translation)
 * ATL / MFC projects (Clang can't handle certain ATL/COM headers properly yet)

+Changes in v0.5

+* Compatibility with Clang 3.5 - deprecate previous versions and add new features, fix LTO pipeline
+* Support for VS2010/2012 will likely still work but I won't be testing or deploying those

 Changes in v0.4.5